weihanfeng/arrakis/README.md

   - [Code](./cmd/client)
 - Dockerfile based rootfs customization.
   - Easily add packages and binaries to your VM's rootfs by manipulating a [Dockerfile](./resources/scripts/rootfs/Dockerfile).
+- Out of the box networking setup for the guest.
+  - Each VM gets a tap device that gets added to a Linux bridge on the host.
+  - ssh access to the VM.
 - Prebuilt Linux kernel for the VMs
   - Or pass your own kernel to **chv-client** while starting VMs.